ludvigbostrom/DevBarGnome/README.md

 Gnome version of the DevBar originally made for mac https://github.com/boxed/DevBar.
 See mac version readme for more information.

+There is also a Cinnamon applet that can be found here: https://cinnamon-spices.linuxmint.com/applets/view/340

 ## Install

 Install via https://extensions.gnome.org/extension/4091/devbar/